racenis/tram-world-editor/README.md

 # Tramway SDK Level Editor

 ## To-do list

+- Rewrite parts of code to make it more understandable
+	- Current languaging system not good
 - Add thing that lets you do stuff in degrees
 - Add menu to select grid size
 - Add snapping to grid